SC extends protection to TV anchor from coercive action in defamation cases | Law-Order

 SC extends protection to TV anchor from coercive action in defamation cases

-The Supreme Court on Wednesday extended the protection granted to TV news anchor Amish Devgan against any coercive action in connection with cases lodged over his alleged defamatory remark against Sufi saint Khwaja Moinuddin Chisti.
-A bench headed by Justice A M Khanwilkar asked the respondents, including the states where cases have been lodged and those who had filed complaints against Devgan, to file their counter affidavits on the plea and posted the matter for hearing on August 6.
+The Supreme Court Wednesday extended the protection granted to TV news anchor Amish Devgan against any coercive action in connection with cases lodged over his alleged defamatory remark against Sufi saint Khwaja Moinuddin Chisti during a show telecast on June 15.
+A bench headed by Justice A M Khanwilkar asked the respondents, including the states where cases have been lodged and those who had lodged complaints against Devgan, to file their affidavits on the plea and posted the matter for hearing on August 5.

-Senior counsel Sidhharth Luthra and advocate Mrinal Bharti, appearing for Devgan, told the bench that pleadings in the matter should be completed.
-The court extended the interim relief granted on June 26 to Devgan till further orders.
+"As prayed, one week's time is granted to the counsel for the respondents to file affidavits/further affidavits, and thereafter, one week's time is granted to the counsel for the petitioner (Devgan) to file rejoinder affidavit, if any.
+List the matter on August 5," said the bench, also comprising Justices Dinesh Maheshwari and Sanjiv Khanna.
+"Ad-interim relief to continue till then.
+It is made clear that the matter may proceed for final disposal on the next date," the bench said in its order.
+The apex court had earlier granted interim relief to Devgan and also stayed the probe in the cases related to the June 15 telecast against the journalist.

+The bench was hearing a plea file by Devgan who has sought stay on the probe in these criminal cases besides seeking their quashing.
+The bench, while referring to the July 14 office report, noted in its order on Wednesday that one of the respondents has refused to accept service and matter would be proceeded ex-parte against him, if he does not wish to appear on future dates.
+The top court noted that another respondent has been duly served through speed post and WhatsApp and it can also be treated as good service and matter would be proceeded against him ex-parte, if he fails to appear before it.

 ALSO READ